Effective Marketing on Social Media: 20 Dos and Don’tsWritten by Angela on January 10, 2022

 That being said, don’t tag blindly.
 Tagging people in unrelated posts will only get you some irate individuals who may see it as spam.
 Additionally, using too many hashtags will also make the post look less genuine, which will affect your brand’s image.

 Instead, carefully consider the benefits of using particular hashtags for your post.
 Weigh them carefully and choose only the most appropriate tags for a balance between visibility and sincerity.
+You can use the right hashtag generator tools and create hashtags as per your campaign.

 DO: Set Goals Appropriately